What are your office hours? [top]

 May I make an appointment for tutoring? [top]

 Tutoring is offered on a first-come, first-served walk-in basis.
 Tutoring sessions are one-on-one with a tutor for 30 minutes.
 You must fill out a Tutoring Registration form at our office every semester.
-Appointments are available to students active in the EOPS and TRiO student support programs.
-Please contact their office for more information on this service.
+Appointments are available to students active in the EOPS and TRiO student support programs as well as students who fall into the following under reprented categories: African-American, Ages 25-49, Foster Youth, Latino, Students enrolled with DRC, and Veterans.
+Please contact our office for more information on this service.

 Do you have tutors for every subject? [top]